Anna Unterberger: Film and television

 In 2008 she got her first film role during her training at the Conservatory of Vienna, where she portrayed Gretchen in Urs Odermatt's film Dawn of Evil: Rise of the Reich, based on a play by George Tabori.
 In 2010, she portrayed Britta in the Oskar Roehler's film Jud Süss – Film ohne Gewissen.
 In 2012 she was given a guest star role in the German television series The Old Fox.
 In October 2012 she portrayed Minna in the film adaptation of Daniel Kehlmann's Measuring the World.
 In 2012 she also played the role of Nadja Bredow in Snow White Must Die.
 In April 2012, she was a jury member at the Bolzano Film Festival.

+She was part of the cast of the 2018 biographical musical film Gundermann, and the 2020 Austrian drama What We Wanted.

+Personal life

+She currently lives in Salzburg, Vienna, Berlin, or Munich, traveling between them as her job requires her.